litterbox-sf-jan/assessment-answer-key/answers.md

 The network tab, fool.
 You open up developer tools (command+option+i), then click on the Network tab.
 (You have to do this *before* you submit the form).
-When you submit the form andthe page refreshes, you should see that the first request in the Network tab will have `POST` as its Method.
-If you click on the request you should see a section under "Headers" called "Form Data".
+When you submit the form and the page refreshes, you should see that the first request in the Network tab will have `POST` as its Method.
+If you click on the request, you should see a section under "Headers" called "Form Data".
+The data sent by the form will be shown underneath.

 #### What does the "data" attribute do?
 Give an example for when you would use it.